MikaelMayer/StringSolver/README.md

 auto -a Algebra2Week5.txt "convert Algebra2Week5.txt Week5/Algebra2.pdf;rm Algebra2Week5.txt"
 ```

-To produce an equivalent bash script which would produce the result, add the option `-b` or `--bash`
+To produce an equivalent bash script which would produce the result, add the option `-b` or `--bash` (to come soon)

 #### Implicit file names and file content